Finiteness of formal pushforwards: Formal pushforwards

-\begin{rem} The proof of Theorem~\ref{genl coh ext} relies in particular on Lemma~\ref{2 open coherent}, whose proof uses the technical results in Section~\ref{patches} and therefore also builds on those in Section~\ref{2 lemmas}.
-As mentioned at the end of Section~\ref{background}, it would be tempting to try to prove Theorem~\ref{genl coh ext} more directly by using Theorem~\ref{scheme pushforward} or the ingredients used in its proof; viz., by applying such assertions about schemes to the reductions of the given sheaf modulo powers of the uniformizer of $T$.
+\begin{rem} \begin{enumerate} [(a)] \item In Theorem~\ref{genl fin ext}, it would suffice to assume that $\ms X$ is a normal integral $T$-scheme and that $V$ is quasi-projective over $k$, rather than requiring $\ms X$ to be quasi-projective over $T$, because the proofs use only the weaker assumption. \item The proof of Theorem~\ref{genl fin ext} relies in particular on Lemma~\ref{2 open coherent}, whose proof uses the technical results in Section~\ref{patches} and therefore also builds on those in Section~\ref{2 lemmas}.
+As mentioned at the end of Section~\ref{background}, it would be tempting to try to prove Theorem~\ref{genl fin ext} more directly by using Theorem~\ref{scheme pushforward} or the ingredients used in its proof; viz., by applying such assertions about schemes to the reductions of the given sheaf modulo powers of the uniformizer of $T$.
 The difficulty with that approach is that these reductions need not be torsion-free.
 For example, take $T = k[[t]]$ for some field $k$ and take $\ms X = \mbb A^1_T$.
 Let $U$ be the closed fiber $\mbb A^1_k$, so that $\wh R_U = k[x][[t]]$.
-Let $M$ be the torsion-free $\wh R_U$-module with two generators $m,n$ and the single relation $xm-tn=0$.
-In the reduction $M_i$ of $M$ modulo $t^i$, the element $t^{i-1}m$ is $x$-torsion, and $x$ is regular.
-So $M_i$ is not torsion-free, and $(x,t^i)$ is a non-minimal associated prime of $M_i$ (being the annihilator of $t^{i-1}m$), with support of codimension one in $X_i = \mbb A^1_{T/(t^i)}$.
+Let $M$ be the torsion-free $\wh R_U$-module with two generators $m_1,m_2$ and the single relation $xm_1-tm_2=0$.
+In the reduction $M_i$ of $M$ modulo $t^i$, the element $t^{i-1}m_1$ is $x$-torsion, and $x$ is regular.
+So $M_i$ is not torsion-free, and $(x,t^i)$ is a non-minimal associated prime of $M_i$ (being the annihilator of $t^{i-1}m_1$), with support of codimension one in $X_i = \mbb A^1_{T/(t^i)}$.
 Hence one cannot apply \cite[Lemma~0AWA]{stacks} (or \cite[Partie 2, Corollaire~5.11.4(ii)]{EGA4}) to $M_i$.
-Note also that as in Theorem~\ref{scheme pushforward}, the torsion-free hypothesis cannot simply be dropped; see the discussion after that assertion. \end{rem}
+Note also that as in Theorem~\ref{scheme pushforward}, the torsion-free hypothesis cannot simply be dropped; see the discussion after that assertion. \end{enumerate} \end{rem}

-\begin{cor} In the situation of Theorem~\ref{genl coh ext}, up to isomorphism, $\wh f_*(\ms F)$ is the maximum torsion-free coherent sheaf on $\mf U$ whose restriction to $\mf V$ is $\ms F$; i.e., every other such sheaf is a subsheaf of $\wh f_*(\ms F)$. \end{cor}